George-Horus/AgriMapper_by_ZYH/README.md

 ![Upload Interface](./images/Step2.PNG)

 *Figure 4.
-Data upload interface in CPAM.*
+Data upload interface in Agrimapper.*

-### Step 3: Configure Feature Engineering in CPAM
+### Step 3: Configure Feature Engineering in Agrimapper

 Click on the **Feature Engineering** tab and input the spectral bands of the multispectral images in order.

-CPAM will automatically generate a set of checkboxes corresponding to the number of uploaded imagery files.
+Agrimapper will automatically generate a set of checkboxes corresponding to the number of uploaded imagery files.
 Users can select one or more flight datasets to be included in the regression model construction.

 Once any checkbox is selected, the vegetation index selection parameters are considered set.
 Click the **Submit Parameters** button to proceed.

 ---

-After submission, CPAM will automatically:
+After submission, Agrimapper will automatically:

 - Extract spectral values at the sampling point locations
 - Calculate **117 vegetation indices** from the built-in vegetation index library